 For students who would benefit from interdisciplinary, individualized research and creative work involving the traditional humanities disciplines and who wish to prepare themselves for more advanced graduate work or practice in related fields including public humanities, design, performance, curating, cultural programming, arts communications, teaching, critical writing, publishing, journalism, cultural activism, digital humanities, interactive and information technology.

 For students who are interested in being involved with the Urban Democracy Lab and whose research focuses on the following topics: urban social justice, urban environmentalism, globalization and cities, gentrification/displacement and its alternatives, alternative housing models, democracy, social movements and participation.
 Students will have the opportunity to take a leadership role in the Lab's Student Advisory Board, participate in working groups, contribute to the Lab's blog, and collaborate with research teams undertaking focused, short-term and long-term community-engaged projects.

-Gallatin Dean’s Graduate Scholarships are available to incoming MA students who begin the program in fall 2019.
+Gallatin Dean’s Graduate Scholarships are available to incoming MA students who begin the program in the fall.
 International students may be considered for the Dean’s Graduate Scholarship and are not required to submit the FAFSA.
 Scholarships may be applied to a maximum of 40 units of study, which is the required number of units for the MA degree.
 Recipients will be awarded $25,000 for the first year of study ($12,500 per semester for the first and second semesters of full-time study).
 Scholarships are renewable for the second year of study, when students will receive $12,500 for the third semester of the program (contingent on registration for a full-time course load).
 Scholarship aid is not available in the fourth and final semester of the program when students are registered part time while completing the thesis.